cestpasphoto/alpha-zero-general/README.md

 Compared to initial version, I target a smaller network but more MCTS simulations allowing to see further: this approach is less efficient on GPU, but similar on CPU and allow stronger AI.

-`main.py -m 800 -e 500 -i 10 -c 2.5 -F -f 0.03 -T 10 -d 0.50 -b 32 -l 0.0003 -p 2 -C ../results/mytest`:
+`main.py -m 800 -e 1000 -i 5 -F -c 2.5 -f 0.1 -d 0.50 -T 10 -b 32 -l 0.0003 -p 1 -D 0.3 -C ../results/mytest`:

 * Start by defining proper number of players in SplendorGame.py and disabling card reserve actions in first lines of splendor/SplendorLogicNumba.py
+* `-c 2.5 -f 0.1 -d 0.50`: MCTS options to tune, like cpuct value, FPU (first play urgency) and dirichlet noise
+* Initiate training with lower simulations number and less episodes per round
-* `-b 32 -l 0.0003 -p 2`: define batch size, learning rate and number of epochs.
-Larger number of epochs degrades performance, same for larger batch sizes
+* `-b 32 -l 0.0003 -p 1 -D 0.3`: define batch size, learning rate, number of epochs and dropout.
+Larger number of epochs may degrade performance, same for larger batch sizes so you only need to tune roughly dropout value (0., 0.3 or 0.3).
-* `-c 2.5 -f 0.03 -F`: MCTS options, here cpuct value, FPU (first play urgency) and enabled forced playouts

 ![Sample training](splendor/sample_training.jpg)